Triumph Vitesse

-The Triumph Vitesse is a compact six-cylinder car built by Standard-Triumph from 1962-1971.
-The car was styled by Giovanni Michelotti, and was available in saloon and convertible variants.
+The Triumph Vitesse is a compact six-cylinder car built by Standard-Triumph from 1962 to 1971.
+The car was based on the Giovanni Michelotti designed Herald and was available in saloon and convertible variants.

+After the initial launch in 1962, the 2.0-litre was launched in 1966 and was improved in 1968 and was sold as the Mk2.

-The Vitesse name was first used by Austin in their 1914–16 Austin 20 (hp) and 30 (hp) Vitesse models.
-This was followed in 1922 by G. N.(Godfrey & Nash) on their GN Vitesse Cycle-car, and then by Triumph on a car made from 1935-1938.
+The Vitesse name was first used by Austin in the 1914 to 1916 Austin 20 hp and 30 hp Vitesse models.
+This was followed in 1922 by G. N.(Godfrey & Nash) on their GN Vitesse Cycle-car, and then by Triumph on a car made from 1935–1938.

-After the last Triumph Vitesse was made in 1971, the Vitesse name remained unused until 1982.
-In 1982, Rover began to use the name on their SD1 until 1986.
-They also used it from 1984-1990 on the SD3 216, and on the Rover 800 from October 1988 - 1991, at which time it was rebodied as the R17 version.
-The R17 was produced until 1998 as the Rover Vitesse Sport.
+After the last Triumph Vitesse was made in 1971, the Vitesse name remained unused until 1982 when Rover began to use the name on their more sporting models including the SD1, the 216, and finally on the Rover 800 until 1998.

 Vitesse 6

-The Triumph Vitesse was introduced on May 25, 1962, reusing a name previously used by the pre-Second World War Triumph Motor Company from 1936–38, and was an in-line 6-cylinder performance version of the Triumph Herald small saloon.
+The Triumph Vitesse was introduced on May 25, 1962, and reused a name previously used by the pre-Second World War Triumph Motor Company from 1936–38.
+The engine was an inline 6-cylinder performance version of the Triumph Herald small saloon.
 The Herald had been introduced in 1959 and was a 2-door car styled by the Italian designer Giovanni Michelotti.
 Within two years, Triumph began to give thought to a sports saloon based on the Herald and using their 6-cylinder engine.
 Michelotti was again approached for styling, and he came up with a car that used almost all body panels from the Herald, combined with a new front end with a slanted 4-headlamp design.